Students

 Service counter

-Do you have questions or need assistance in obtaining literature?
+Do you have any questions or need assistance in obtaining literature?
 Please contact the service desk on the first floor of the library.
 You will find it right at the end of the short staircase leading from the main entrance of the library to the first floor.

 Please note: The main entrance to the library is a revolving door.